Where? When?

 How do reservations work?

 Reservation sheets are posted next to our doors in the main lobby.
 Reservations are recommended but not required; we will work with walk-ins on a first come, first served basis.
+What if I want to make a reservation but all the sessions are already filled?

 What happens during a session?